-World Cup 2022: which major football players are missing FIFA tournament?
+World Cup 2022: Which major football players are missing FIFA tournament?

 SADIO MANE (SENEGAL)

-Sadio Mane has been named in Senegal's squad for the World Cup despite suffering an injury playing for Bayern Munich.
-He will undergo checks in Munich to monitor his recovery.
+Sadio Mane was named in Senegal's squad for the World Cup despite suffering an injury playing for Bayern Munich, but has been ruled out of the tournament after officials confirmed he would need surgery on the injury.